tarantool/doc/doc/book/admin/instance_config.rst

     .. warning::

-        ``TT_PRELOAD`` values that end with ``.lua`` are considered scripts, so avoid modules names with this ending.
+        ``TT_PRELOAD`` values that end with ``.lua`` are considered scripts, so avoid module names with this ending.

 To load several scripts or modules, pass them in a single quoted string, separated by semicolons: